jenbyte/Boomcity/README.md

 # 🏙 BoomCity 🌃

-This web-based application that allows users to freely lend out their items, as well as borrow items from other users.
+This web-based application allows users to freely lend out their items, as well as borrow items from other users.
 It was built using React, Node, Express, Apollo, and GraphQL.

-## Screenshots

 **Items Page:**